Certificate IV in Screen and Media - CUA41215

 - audio and video production

 - studio & location television production

 - studio and location camera operation.

-All teachers are professional knowledge sharers with substantial industry experience.
+All academic staff are professionally qualified teachers with substantial industry experience.
 You will be challenged to refine and practise your skills through industry projects.

-All programs are delivered in English.
+All courses are delivered in English.
 You can access online resources through the myRMIT student portal.

-You'll be encouraged to do part-time, casual, workplace experience or volunteer work in media and television industries to further develop your skills and apply your knowledge.
+You'll be encouraged to do part-time, casual, workplace experience or volunteer work in the media and television industries.
+This will help you to further develop your skills and apply your knowledge.